-In conversation with Lauren Bacall's character Boart's Sam Spade says the next time he'll come in with a tennis racket.
+In conversation with Lauren Bacall's character Bogart's Marlowe says the next time he'll come in with a tennis racket.
 This is an "in-joke" referring to the legend that the young Bogart even said on stage as a struggling juvenile actor was "Tennis anyone?"

 The film's box office success put Howard Hawks in a position to demand an unprecedented level of freedom for a Hollywood director, allowing him to incorporate his own production company and shop projects to the highest bidder.
 Other directors would follow suit.

 Humphrey Bogart read the script and objected to some lines he thought were too genteel for the character.
 He assumed they had been written by Leigh Brackett because she was a woman.
 When he went to request re-writes from her, she told him they were William Faulkner's lines.
 Then she proceeded to make the dialogue even more hard-boiled and tough.
 As a result, he nicknamed her "Butch."

 Leigh Brackett only had one meeting with co-writer William Faulkner.
 He told her they would each adapt alternate chapters of the original novel, then went off to work on his own.
 They finished their first draft in eight days, and Howard Hawks patched together their various scenes.

 Marcel Proust was a French novelist and critic known for "À la recherche du temps perdu" ("In Search of Lost Time;" earlier translated as "Remembrance of Things Past"), published in seven parts between 1913 and 1927.